INTERVIEW WITH JAMES HEDRICK

 I remember thinking, everyone is moving out to the Rockies.
 What’s the deal?
 Did you just want something bigger and faster than rolling around in the streets?
 Was that your mindset?

 Yeah, pretty much.
-After a couple of years of snowboarding, we realized that it was kind of gay.
+After a couple of years of snowboarding, we realized that it was kind of lame.
 It was fun nonetheless.

 At that point, did Colorado have anything to skate?
 Were there any ramps or parks?